 Equipment

-For this recipe, I used a homemade Tuscan grill inside a wood-fired oven.
-Overkill?
-Perhaps.
-An inexpensive charcoal grill would work just fine.
+For this recipe, I used Kamado Joe.
+A Big Green Egg, pellet grill or an inexpensive charcoal grill would work just fine.

 Storage